meteorologytoday/paper-figures-2024-SST_structures/README.md

 ## Download data

 You can programmitically download the data using Zenedo access token.
-The code to download the data is in `download/download.py`
+The code to download the data is in `download/download.py`.
+You should see the following data:

+1. `data.tar.gz`
+2. `gendata.tar.gz.split.[XX]`, wherer XX = 00, 01, ..., 04.

+Then merge the split data through `cat gendata.tar.gz.split.?? > gendata.tar.gz`.
+After that, untar two files into working directory.
+Done.

 ## For authors to create `gendata` from `data`